pyesonekyaw/AI-Pokedex/README.md

 ### Changelog
 9/2/2019 - Used a larger dataset of 70000 images of all 809 pokemon, with around 90 images of each Pokemon to retrain model.
 Data was acquired using Bing Image Search API.
 Data cleaning was done to remove incorrect images amongst the downloaded data through a modified version of Fast.ai's ImageCleaner.
 Achieved accuracy of 87%.
+12/2/2019 - Updated web design to include a rudimentary Pokedex and a proper logo, through the use of PokeAPI.